 Between the 1998 and 2008 academic years, student enrollment at career colleges tripled (Mantel, 2011).
-122 During this same time, 80% of the revenue generated came from student aid under Title IV of the Higher 123 Education Act.
-Mantel (2011) summed it up this way, "While for-profits enroll close to 10 percent of all higher 124 125 education students, those students receive more than 23 percent of all Title IV funds" (p.
+During this same time, 80% of the revenue generated came from student aid under Title IV of the Higher Education Act.
+Mantel (2011) summed it up this way, "While for-profits enroll close to 10 percent of all higher education students, those students receive more than 23 percent of all Title IV funds" (p.
 4).
-The two most obvious reasons for this statistic were the high percentages of students (i.e., 95%) borrowing to cover tuition and 126 the large number of students who dropped out of career colleges without attaining a degree or certificate.
-Mantel 127 128 (2011) Verification of high school diplomas and an official Education Department definition of credit hour were also implemented in efforts to protect students and their student aid.
-Due to a lack of federal standards for 129 calculating job placement rates, the federal government has been forced to utilize gainful employment regulations 130 to calculate job placement rates for career colleges (Sykes, 2011).
-131
+The two most obvious reasons for this statistic were the high percentages of students (i.e., 95%) borrowing to cover tuition and the large number of students who dropped out of career colleges without attaining a degree or certificate.
+Mantel (2011) further stated, "The industry's recent rapid expansion is ending; after growing 24% in 2008 and 18% in 2009, student enrollment is expected to increase by a more modest 8% annually over the next several years" (p.
+19).
+However, by the 2013 academic year, the for-profit college enrollment reached about 12% all post-secondary students (National of Conference of State Legislatures, 2013).

+In July of 2011, new rules were implemented by the U.S. Department of Education regarding career colleges (U.S. Department of Education, 2011).
+The main areas covered under these new rules were graduation and job placement disclosures, misrepresentation, and incentive compensation.
+Verification of high school diplomas and an official Education Department definition of credit hour were also implemented in efforts to protect students and their student aid.
+Due to a lack of federal standards for calculating job placement rates, the federal government has been forced to utilize gainful employment regulations to calculate job placement rates for career colleges (Sykes, 2011).

-Based on these new rules, Corinthian Colleges was fined nearly "\$30 million dollars for "misrepresentation of job placement rates to current and prospective students" (Boghani, 2015, p.
+Based on these new rules, Corinthian Colleges nearly "\$30 was fined million dollars for "misrepresentation of job placement rates to current and students" prospective (Boghani, 2015, р.
 2).
 Specifically, graduates were sent to temporary agencies who had agreements with the college to place the graduates in positions at the same college from which they had just graduated.
 Also, students were counted as placed in jobs even if the job was not in the students' field of study.
 As a result of the fine and newly implemented regulations, Corinthian sold 85 of their campuses and closed another 12 campuses (Boghani, 2015).

-Even with the implementation of these new regulations and rules, methods used to calculate job placement 138 for graduates of for-profit schools are not standardized by the federal government (Burd, 2014).
-For example, 139 Sanford-Brown College reported a 71% job placement rate for its graduates in their diagnostic medical ultrasound 140 program based on the formula used by their accrediting agency.
-When the State of New York's formula was used, 141 however, the job placement rate for these same graduates decreased to 44% (Burd, 2014).
-Other federal agencies 142 have scrutinized career colleges.
-The Department of Education has led the fight to make career colleges more 143 transparent.
-In the 2015 academic year, the Department of Defense investigated the University of Phoenix 144 145 regarding possible deceptive or unfair business practices regarding veterans' GI Bill benefits (Flaherty, 2015).
+Even with the implementation of these new regulations and rules, methods used to calculate job placement for graduates of for-profit schools are not standardized by the federal government (Burd, 2014).
+For example, Sanford-Brown College reported a 71% job placement rate for its graduates in their diagnostic medical ultrasound program based on the formula used by their accrediting agency.
+When the State of New York's formula was used, however, the job placement rate for these same graduates decreased to 44% (Burd, 2014).
+Other federal agencies have scrutinized career colleges.
+The Department of Education has led the fight to make career colleges more transparent.
+In the 2015 academic year, the Department of Defense investigated the University of Phoenix regarding possible deceptive or unfair business practices regarding veterans' GI Bill benefits (Flaherty, 2015).